 Prairie thunderstorm raging outside.
 I’m on high ground, but a ranger today said yesterday, several trucks were blown over in the Interstate.
 Not much wind.
 The photo below is of a ruined building is in the ghost town (real) of Scenic, SD., a few miles from the reservation border.

 Alcohol is forbidden on the reservation, so little places like this can still be found in a few places near the reservation border– luring natives over for just one little drinkie.
 White Clay Nebraska, just over the SD line is a thorn in the side of the reservation, but the tribal government can do nothing.
-Nebraska enjoys substantial tax revenue from sales to native-Americans.
+Nebraska enjoys substantial tax revenue from alcohol sales to native-Americans.
 When implored to close that store. the Nebraska legislature says, no… ‘it’s a free country- don’t tell us what to do!’